crisbour/pq-laser-triad/README.md

 - [ ] Generate protobuf definition from the later API
 - [ ] Tonic server implementation that handles gRPC interface to this API

+## Dev Env

+At the moment I am using a `nix-shell` that generates all configurations locally (rust, wine and cargo), but lock files easily break due to Wine exiting unexpectedly.

+- [cross-rs](https://github.com/cross-rs/cross) can be used as an all rounding alternative specifically build for cross compilig Rust projects
+- Find another nix cross-compile alternative